huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/koos-womac.md

 ![KOOS/WOMAC in Huma App](./assets/koos-womac.png)

-In the Clinician Portal, care teams will see the latest FJS Hip score for their patient, with concerning scores flagged for attention.
+In the Clinician Portal, care teams will see the latest KOOS/WOMAC score for their patient, with concerning scores flagged for attention.

 ![Clinician view of KOOS/WOMAC](./assets/cp-patient-list-koos-womac.png)